techinessoverloaded/iOSAppDevBasics/structs.md

 ### Property Wrappers
 A property wrapper adds a layer of separation between code that manages how a property is stored and the code that defines a property.
 For example, if you have properties that provide thread-safety checks or store their underlying data in a database, you have to write that code on every property.
 When you use a property wrapper, you write the management code once when you define the wrapper, and then reuse that management code by applying it to multiple properties.

 To define a property wrapper, you make a structure, enumeration, or class that defines a `wrappedValue` property and add `@propertyWrapper` attribute to the entity.
+The property wrapper is then applied to a property using the attribute `@propertyName` before the property declaration.

 **Example 4:**
 ```swift